anzumura/kanji-tools/README.md

 # C++ kanji

 This repository contains code for two 'main' programs:
+- **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes
+- **kanjiFormat**: program used to format test/sample-data/books files (from 青空文庫 - see below)
 - **kanjiStats**: classifies and counts multi-byte characters in a file or directory tree
-- **kanjiQuiz**: interactive program that allows a user to choose from various types of quizzes

 To support these programs, *KanjiData* class loads and breaks down **kanji** (漢字) into the following categories:
 - **Jouyou**: 2136 official Jōyō (常用) kanji